MohammadMazrouei/Booking-Cinema-Ticket/README.md

 # Booking Cinema Ticket

 A C++/Qt-based graphical application designed to manage movie information.
 It allows users to reserved movies, search, and navigate through movies in a paginated view.
 It allows admins add new moviees, edit and delete them.
-Special functionalities include managing user profiles and access control for administrative tasks.

 ## Images of Game